linsyking/2ng/site/about.md

 On this blog, there will be: <fn>Copied from https://fkfd.me/about/#pledge-of-ethics</fn>

-- no advertisements
+- No advertisements
-- no analytics or trackers
+- No analytics or trackers
-- no required JavaScript, if any
+- All JS usages are Gitalk and background image setter
-- no ChatGPT-written articles
+- No ChatGPT-written articles